Dnawrkshp/NetCheat/NetCheat/readme.txt

 NetCheat consists of NetCheat.elf, NetCheatManager.exe, cb2util (made by misfire), and zlib.dll
 Developed by Dnawrkshp and ORCXodus

+Maximum code limits:
+OpenPS2Loader: 		8192 lines of code
+ESR:				Unknown (probably the same as a disc)
+Disc:				10752 lines of code
+DEBUG mode:			2832 lines of code

 IP Settings:
 NetCheat uses the same file that uLaunchELF uses for your network config.
 That file should be at mc?:/SYS-CONF/IPCONFIG.DAT, where ? is either a 0 or a 1.